Manzare Hassin Murad: Film activism and leadership

 In 2010, Manzare Hasin Murad was appointed acting president of the Federation of Film Societies of Bangladesh (FFSB), succeeding Badal Rahman after his death.
-Murad committed to continuing Rahman’s unfinished initiatives, including the proposal for a National Film Policy and revisions to the Film Society Regulation Act.
-He also advocated for the establishment of a National Film Institute and stronger support from state-run institutions such as the Shilpakala Academy and National Film Archive.
+Murad committed to continuing Rahman's unfinished initiatives, including the revisions to the Film Society Regulation Act, the proposal for a National Film Policy, and the establishment of a National Film Institute, which led to the foundation of Bangladesh Cinema & Television Institute (BCTI) later.
+He also advocated for state-run institutions such as the Bangladesh Shilpakala Academy and Bangladesh Film Archive.